ethercreative/out/README.md

 # Out

-A super-simple plugin for creating CSV exports of yout Craft entry data.
+A super-simple plugin for creating CSV exports of your Craft entry data.

 ### TODO
 - [ ] Show a preview of the CSV on the export edit